mteij/Stripez/README.md

 2.  **Create a Firebase Project:**
     * Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
-    * **Upgrade to the Blaze Plan:** To use Cloud Functions, you must upgrade your project to the "Blaze (Pay-as-you-go)" plan.
+    * **Upgrade to the Blaze Plan:** To use Cloud Functions (including scheduled functions), you must upgrade your project to the "Blaze (Pay-as-you-go)" plan.
 This is required to enable the necessary APIs.
     * Inside your project, go to **Build > Firestore Database** and create a database in **Production mode**.
     * Go to **Build > Authentication**, select the **Sign-in method** tab, and **enable** the **Anonymous** provider.